iterative/katacoda-scenarios/tutorials/pipelines/step3.md

 # Continue building the pipeline

-The command of the last stage failed because there is not enough RAM to handle all the data.
+The command of the last step failed because there is not enough RAM to handle all the data.
 Let's try to fix it by reducing the size of input that is to be processed.

 1. First, let's cut down the size of `data/Posts.tsv`: